goteamup/backend-take-home-template/README.md

 # Intro

 Gymtastic is small fitness center with big dreams of helping their community become active and healthy.
-So far, they've been using an Excel spreadsheet to manage their business, but they'd like to build a more powerful system using Python, Django, Django REST Framework and SQL.
+They've been using an Excel spreadsheet to manage their business, but they'd like to build a more powerful system using Python, Django, Django REST Framework and SQL.

+So far, they've built some basic models and endpoints for class types, class sessions, customers and bookings.
+An example of a class type is yoga, and a class session would be specific date and time for a yoga class.
+Bookings link customers to the class sessions they attend.

 Please follow the setup steps below and follow the project instructions to help Gymtastic grow their business.